jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 This is illustrated using an *implicit* recurrent connection for the decay of the membrane potential, and is distinguished from *explicit* recurrence where the output spike :math:`S_{\rm out}` is fed back to the input.
+In the figure below, the connection weighted by :math:`-U_{\rm thr}` represents the reset mechanism :math:`R[t]`.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial5/unrolled_2.png?raw=true
         :align: center
         :width: 600

-The benefit of an unrolled graph is that we now have an explicit description of how computations are performed.
+The benefit of an unrolled graph is that it provides an explicit description of how computations are performed.
 The process of unfolding illustrates the flow of information forward in time (from left to right) to compute outputs and losses, and backward in time to compute gradients.
 The more time steps that are simulated, the deeper the graph becomes.

-Conventional RNNs would treat :math:`\beta` as a learnable parameter.
+Conventional RNNs treat :math:`\beta` as a learnable parameter.
 This is also possible for SNNs, though by default, they are treated as hyperparameters.
-This replaces the vanishing and exploding gradient problems with a parameter search.
+This replaces the vanishing and exploding gradient problems with a hyperparameter search.
 A future tutorial will describe how to make :math:`\beta` a learnable parameter.

 2. The Non-Differentiability of Spikes